 - Podcasts: Listening to podcasts can be a great way to get up to speed.
 We publish our “Frequent Miler on the Air” podcast every Tuesday and Friday on all popular podcast platforms.

 - YouTube: Like podcasts, YouTube videos can be a great way to learn.
-On our Youtube Channel, we publish our podcast in video form, host “Ask Us Anything” question and answer sessions, and post miscellaneous other videos.
+On our Youtube Channel, we publish our podcast in video form, host “Ask Us Anything” question and answer sessions, and post “How-To” and other miscellaneous videos.
 Subscribe to our Youtube channel here.

-- Social media: Instagram, Facebook, and X (Twitter) are the top public options for learning and sharing.
-Join the Frequent Miler Insiders Facebook group and/or follow us on Instagram or X (Twitter).
+- Social media: Instagram and Facebook are the top public options for interacting with us.
+Join the Frequent Miler Insiders Facebook group to ask questions and learn from others.
+For post notifications, you can also follow us on X (Twitter), Bluesky, and Threads.

 - News readers: Use a news reader, such as Feedly, to subscribe to blogs like Frequent Miler.